 If you are just starting out, check out these helpful resources to learn more:

 - Rebates available for MGED residents

-- Abode- MGED is partnered with our consultant company, Abode Energy Management, who can answer questions for MGED customers that have questions about their use of renewable energy.
+- Abode- MGED is partnered with Abode Energy Management, who is our consultant company.
+Abode can answer questions for MGED customers that have questions about their use of renewable energy.
 If you would like to learn more about solar, please schedule a free phone/online consultation with Abode.

 Install & Connect Solar for MGED

 If installing a solar array, the array will be connected to your home’s electrical panel and our electric distribution system through MGED’s electric meter.
 You are required to have MGED Interconnection Approval first.

 To ensure the system will connect safely and reliably, our engineer must review and approve the design along with our technician will approve the final installation.
 Once you have a solar contractor and decide on the system to be installed, the system owner and their contractor must submit an Interconnection Application (PDF).
 If the system is installed before you received our approval, you run the risk of needing costly changes.